cockroachdb/docs/v20.2/export.md

  Parameter | Description
 -----------|-------------
- `file_location` | Specify the [URL of the file location](#export-file-url) where you want to store the exported CSV data.<br><br>Note: It is best practice to use a unique destination for each export, to avoid the potential for multiple exports in one directory.
+ `file_location` | Specify the [URL of the file location](#export-file-url) where you want to store the exported CSV data.<br><br>Note: It is best practice to use a unique destination for each export, to avoid mixing files from different exports in one directory.
  `WITH kv_option` | Control your export's behavior with [these options](#export-options).
  `select_stmt` | Specify the query whose result you want to export to CSV format.
  `table_name` | Specify the name of the table you want to export to CSV format.